Jewish paper cutting: Resurgence

 Since the late twentieth century, Jewish paper cuts have again become a popular art form in both Israel and other countries.
 Paper cutting is again often used to decorate ketubot, wedding invitations, and works of art.
 To a limited extent, Jewish paper cuts have become more popular in Poland as a result of the Jewish Culture Festival in Kraków, a festival that has been held in Kraków since the 1990s.

 Beit Hatefutsot – The Museum of the Jewish People in Tel Aviv, Israel presented a 2009 exhibition called "The Revival of Jewish Papercuts: Jewish paper cut art" in October 2009.
 The exhibit was curated by Prof. Olga Goldberg, Gabriella Rabbi, Rina Biran, the Giza Frenkel Papercut Archive, the Hebrew University of Jerusalem.
 Additionally, a National Science Foundation-funded study called “Tradition and Continuity in Jewish Papercuts” was conducted by Prof. Olga Goldberg.

 Artist Oren Loloi writes that the art of Jewish papercutting's resurgence is due in large part to the efforts of Polish-Jewish anthropologist and ethnologist Giza Frankel (see below).
 Frankel's 1983 book, The Art of the Jewish Papercut (Migzerot neyar: omanut Yehudit amamit), was produced after 50 years of painstaking research.

 Today, Jewish papercut art has grown in popularity beyond ritual items to art and expressions of Jewish faith, not only in Israel but worldwide.
 Loloi contends that the resurgence in papercutting's popularity is in part due to its contemporary near-ubiquity as part of the ketubah (marriage contract), which is a contemporary site of hiddur mitzvah, the Jewish principle of honouring the Divine by beautifying ritual objects.
 Contemporary papercutting art may also be seen in amulets like hamsas, blessings for the home, mizrahim, and other art pieces, usually as a wall plaque.

 Artists

 Giza Frankel

 In Israel papercutting was reactivated by Giza Frankel, a Polish-born ethnographer.
-Frankel's most significant publications on paper cutting are Wycinanka żydowska w Polsce and Art of the Jewishpaper-cut.
-Giza Frankel brought knowledge of Polish Jewish paper cuts with her when she emigrated to Israel in 1950.
+Frankel's most significant publications on paper cutting are Wycinanka żydowska w Polsce and Art of the Jewish Paper Cut.
+Giza Frankel emigrated to Israel in 1950.

-According to Frankel, the most famous Polish papercutters are Marta Gołąb and Monika Krajewska.